amitxv/PC-Tuning/docs/physical-setup.md

     - See [Noctua Releases Offset Mounting for Improved Cooling Performance on AMD AM5 CPUs | Noctua](https://noctua.at/en/noctua-releases-offset-mounting-for-improved-cooling-performance-on-amd-am5-processors)

-- Assess contact patches on the IHS/Die and cold plate

 - Use high-quality thermal interface material and an adequate amount upon application

     - See [Best Thermal Paste for CPUs | Tom's Hardware](https://www.tomshardware.com/best-picks/best-thermal-paste)

-- Avoid tower and air coolers due to limited cooling potential and lack of space for fans to cool other components such as RAM and VRMs ([1](https://www.youtube.com/watch?v=Vex9_84VpYs))
+- Assess contact patches on the IHS/Die and cold plate

 - Mount your AIO cooler properly